 Second, heat pumps require a source of electricity to operate.
 If you are considering a geothermal heat pump, you will also need to have access to a water source.

 Third, heat pumps require regular maintenance and upkeep.
 Be sure to have a qualified technician service your heat pump on a regular basis.

 Heat pumps are a great way to save money on your heating and cooling bills.
 With proper installation and maintenance, a heat pump can provide you with many years of reliable service.

 Some maintenance tips

-Here are some tips to keep your heat pump running smoothly:
+Here are some tips on what to know before replacing your pump and to keep your heat pump running smoothly:

 Check the air filter monthly and clean or replace it as needed.